VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including Census PUMS, OR 2000 Census data are included in the package
 * This module step uses model types including Tabulation of data
-* This module step is estimated using the following approaches: Package Build
+* This module step is estimated using the following methods: Package Build
 * This module step is documented in inst/module_docs/CreateHouseholds.md

 The models in this model step are: